concord-workflow/mica/docs/design.md

 ## Property Files Support

+Mica can ingest Java `.properties` files and render them as view entities.
+In turn, views can be rendered as flat properties files.

-By default, Mica includes only YAML files when fetching data from a `concord+git://` reference.
+By default, Mica includes only YAML files when fetching data from `concord+git://` references.
 To include other file types, use the `allowedFormats` parameter:

 ```yaml